vitessio/website/content/en/docs/contributing/code-reviews.md

 ## Merging a Pull Request

-Pull requests can be merged after they were approved and the CI tests have passed.
+The Vitess team will merge your pull request after the PR has been approved and CI tests have passed.